 - If, for reasons of seasonality an order needs to be split, then we will charge for each delivery.
 If the whole order was eligible for free P&P then the second of the split orders will be delivered free of charge.

 - A: Anywhere on mainland Britain and the Isle of Wight (please note surcharge mentioned above).
 We do not deliver to any other offshore destinations (including Northern Ireland, the Isle of Man, the Isles of Scilly, the Isle of Skye, Channel Islands etc)

 - Q: Do I have to sign for my delivery?

 - Q: When will my order be delivered?

 - A: We do not promise to deliver on any particular day of a week, and we may deliver a couple of days early.

 - Q: What weather conditions can I plant in?

 - A: You cannot plant when the soil is frozen and it is best not to plant when the ground is waterlogged.

 - Q: What happens if there is a delay between delivery & planting?

-- A: Our bareroot plants will be packed so they can safely be left in their wrapping for 7-10 days before planting.
+- A: Our bareroot plants will be packed so that they can safely be left in their wrapping for 7-10 days before planting.
 Store them in a cold place, ideally outdoors, not protected from frost but out of direct sunlight.
 Leave them to freeze outside, but do not move them around when they are frozen.
-If planting is delayed for a week or two, we advise unwrapping them just enough to get a hose in and wet down the roots to make sure they stay moist.
+If planting is delayed for two weeks, we advise unwrapping them just enough to get a hose in and wet down the roots to make sure they stay moist.
 Do not leave your plants sitting in a bucket of water: roots like to be slightly moist, not drowned!
 Pot-grown plants should be opened as soon as possible after delivery.
-They can be stored for weeks during winter without much attention & in summer with watering every other day.
+They can be stored for weeks during winter without much attention & in summer with watering every other day without rain.